 Enlist Natural Aide!

-Sometimes leaves turn brown and drop because the plant is hungry or needs more room to grow.
+Sometimes leaves turn brown and drop because the plant is hungry or needs more room to grow chamomile.
 If you are doing everything right and your plants are still not happy, try providing a half dose of a balanced, water-soluble fertilizer at watering time.

 Being root-bound can also cause this problem.
 In potted plants, check to see if the roots are crowded.
 If so, repot to a larger container or transplant the plant into the ground.
 Carefully trim and massage the roots to help them spread and gather nutrients more efficiently.

-There are many good reasons for adding chamomile to your health and personal care routine, and your garden will also appreciate the addition of this cheery little herb.
-All plants benefit from the proximity of chamomile.
+There are many good reasons for growing chamomile for your health and personal care routine.
+Plus, your garden will also appreciate the addition of the fresh flowers from this cheery little herb.
+All plants benefit from the proximity of the herb.

 Both varieties stimulate their neighbors to produce more essential oil and maintain a higher level of health.
-Cruciferous veggies, onions or mint planted in combination with chamomile grow more abundantly and taste better.
+Cruciferous veggies, onions or mint along with other companion plants planted with chamomile grow more abundantly and taste better.